 Are you a humanist, and because of that, an environmentalist too?
-Well then I invite you to engage with my ethical and sustainable mission.
+If so, I invite you to engage with my ethical and sustainable mission.
 Following are the principles that restrict what I do.

 1. QUALITY LASTS

 The ready-to-wear manufacturing model and its hunt for cheap labour and fabric, have turned the swimsuit into a disposal item.
 Yet if properly made, swimsuits can age with us.
 They can be treasured!
 All a quality swimsuit should lose is two or three percent of its original lustre.
 It should not lose its shape, elasticity or the integrity of its hardware.

 I make swimwear to the highest possible standard, knowing that if all clothing brands did the same, the world's textiles production would lessen.

 The fashion industry makes garments in advance of customer orders.
 What isn't sold, is shredded then added to landfill—4% of the world’s landfill is textiles, largely clothing that has never been worn.